mrhavens/git-sigil/GITFIELD.md

 - **Resilience**: If one platform removes or restricts access, or if search engines like Google delist content, the project remains accessible on other platforms and discoverable via alternative search engines such as Bing, DuckDuckGo, and Yahoo.
 - **Sovereignty**: Radicle’s decentralized nature and Forgejo’s self-hosted infrastructure ensure the project cannot be fully censored or controlled by any single entity.
 - **Diversity**: Each platform’s unique features (e.g., GitHub’s community, GitLab’s CI/CD, Bitbucket’s integrations, Radicle’s decentralization, Forgejo’s self-hosting, Codeberg’s community-driven model, Gitea’s lightweight efficiency) enhance the project’s functionality and reach.
-- **Transparency**: Metadata snapshots in the `.gitfield` directory and public-facing documentation in the `/docs` directory provide a verifiable record of the project’s state across all platforms.
+- **Transparency**: Metadata snapshots in the `.gitfield` directory (for internal audit) and public-facing documentation in the `/docs` directory provide a verifiable record of the project’s state across all platforms.

 This multi-repository approach, bolstered by Forgejo’s sovereign hosting and GitHub Pages’ discoverability, reflects a commitment to preserving the integrity, accessibility, and independence of `git-sigil`, ensuring it remains available to contributors and users regardless of external pressures.